alexmalder/ansible/README.md

 ## Roles and playbooks

+### bitwarden

-- bitwarden: deploy vaultwarden service in docker
+- deploy vaultwarden service in docker

+### gitlab-pull

-- gitlab-pull: used for gitlab pull all repos by project
+- used for gitlab pull all repos by project

+### localhost

-- localhost: setup localhost packages, but configurations tasks in progress
+- setup localhost packages, but configurations tasks in progress

-## Scripts

-- validate: dotfiles validator and puller
+#### Tags

+- install
+- pull
+- push

 ## Custom commands execution note